malekmakan/yas/README.md

 # YAS
-Yet Another Shortener in .NET
+Yet Another Shortener with .NET

 ## What is it ?
 A simple [.NET web api](https://github.com/malekmakan/yas/tree/master/UrlShortener) compatible with SQL Server and Redis as backend database and using advantages of [Javascript](https://github.com/malekmakan/yas/tree/master/UrlShortenerClient) as client side application.